 BOARD GOVERNING RULES

 5. Understand the Role of the Board and the Administration.
-We commit ourselves to understanding the different roles of the board and administration.
+We commit ourselves to understand the different roles of the board and administration.
 The board operates mostly with defining "what" the district will look like, "what" the goals of the district will be and "what/who" the leadership will be.
-The administration operates mostly with defining "how" processes are developed and implemented to effectively and efficiently manage the school district operations.
+The administration operates mostly by defining "how" processes are developed and implemented to effectively and efficiently manage the school district operations.
 It is clearly understood that occasionally an overlap of these basic roles and responsibilities will occur.
-In such cases, other rules will apply such as no surprises, communications, trust and respect and acting as a team of seven.
+In such cases, other rules will apply such as no surprises, communications, trust, and respect, and acting as a team of seven.